Supplier Cybersecurity

 Step 2: Assessing Your NIST SP 800-171 Compliance

 The NIST SP 800-171 publication provides agencies with recommended security requirements for protecting the confidentiality of CUI.
 The requirements apply to all components of nonfederal systems and organizations that process, store, and/or transmit CUI, or that provide protection for such components.
+Click here to access the publication.
+Bell suppliers are required to attest their organization’s compliance to DFARS 252.204-7012 and indicate that the organization has enacted the security requirements in NIST SP 800-171 in section 10 of the Annual Certification.

 In addition to DFARS 252.204-7012, The Department of Defense has introduced two additional Defense Federal Acquisition Regulation Supplement (DFARS) requirements related to NIST SP 800-171.